anamulislamshamim/ki-elements-task/README.md

 1. Database management
 2. Hashing
 3. endpoint operation

+Note: Also I got some indentation error inside some function

 My suggestion:
 1. Move the database related task to a different file like database.py.
 You can implement a class like DB_Management and create necessarly methods.
 Then just import DB_Management